iotaledger/wallet.rs/README.md

 ### Dependencies

 `cmake`, `clang` and `openssl` are required.
-In order to run the build process succesfully using Cargo you might need install additional build tools on your system.
+In order to run the build process successfully using Cargo you might need install additional build tools on your system.

 ### Windows